 Certification Authority Authorization (CAA) Records

-Certification Authority Authorization (CAA) records are Domain Name System (DNS) records that allow website owners to specify which Certificate Authorities (CAs) they trust to issue SSL Certificates for their domains.
+Certification Authority Authorization (CAA) records are Domain Name System (DNS) records that allow website owners to specify which Certificate Authorities (CA) they trust to issue SSL Certificates for their domains.
 This added layer of security helps prevent unauthorized SSL Certificates from being issued.

 Why Use Certification Authority Authorization (CAA) Records